Dodgers strike back with comeback win in Game 5 to trim Braves’ NLCS advantage to 3-2

 But even in today’s power-on-power version of baseball ― 100 mph fastballs against all-or-nothing swings ― a game can sometimes turn on something subtle and seemingly small.
 Like a Gold Glove right fielder turning a likely single and a surefire sacrifice fly into an inning-ending double play.
 The Dodgers traded for Betts this spring, then handed him $365 million to keep him, for moments such as this.

-With the Braves leading 2-0 in the bottom of the third, and with runners on second and third and one out, Betts, from a full sprint, made a fabulous, shoestring catch on Swanson’s sinking liner.
-At third base, Ozuna tagged up and went home for what would have been the Braves’ third run of the game.
+With the Braves leading 2-0 in the bottom of the third, and with runners on second and third and one out, Betts, from a full sprint, made a fabulous, shoestring catch on Swanson’s sinking liner, somehow keeping his balance and staying on his feet.
+At third base, Ozuna paused and broke for home.

+“I just knew I needed to stay on my feet to have a chance to throw him out at home,” Betts said.
+“I was trying to do everything I could to stay on my feet.”

-Except Ozuna clearly left the bag early ― perhaps unsure if Betts caught the ball cleanly ― and it took less than two minutes of replay review for the umpires to rule Ozuna out, ending the inning and wiping the Braves’ run off the scoreboard.
+Ozuna barely beat Betts’s off-balance throw to the plate, scoring the Braves’ third run ― except Ozuna, as it turned out, perhaps unsure if Betts caught the ball cleanly, left the bag early, a fact that was immediately clear on replay.
+After a brief review, the umpires called Ozuna out, ending the inning and wiping the Braves’ run off the scoreboard.

+“We’ve had a lot of great plays this year,” Dodgers Manager Dave Roberts said, “but if you’re talking momentum shifts ― that’s the play of the year for me.”

 Immediately afterward, leading off the top of the fourth against the new Braves pitcher, Tyler Matzek, Seager smashed a solo homer to straightaway center field.
 In a span of two batters ― the Betts play and the Seager homer ― the Braves went from thinking they had a three-run lead to seeing that lead reduced to one.